plgagne/Game-Boy-Essentials/_articles/Pokémon - Red - Blue.md

 Pokémon is simply the biggest media franchise ever, and it’s as relevant now all around the globe in 2022 as it has ever been.
 But there was a time before Pokémon was a global phenomenon.
 For a time, it was strictly a Japanese affair.
 The rest of the world could only stay outside, trying to look inside.
 And we’re not talking months here.
 Pokémon remained a Japanese phenomenon for two years.
 The rest of the world could only get an outside glimpse at the craze for a very long time.
 The trading card game, a Nintendo 64 game that allowed you to fight using your Pokémon on your Game Boy cartridge, a manga, the anime, even the first movie were all released before Pokémon left Japan.

-*Pokémon* was finally released in North America in fall 1998, and it promptly flew over my head.
+*Pokémon* was finally released in North America in the Fall of 1998, and it promptly flew over my head.
 I didn’t notice it was released.
 I was unaware that the Japanese phenomenon had finally crossed the Pacific.
 I didn’t even know they had decided on *Pokémon* as its English name.
 How could that be? *Pokémon* was released in North America along with the anime.
 It was everywhere.
 How could I completely miss this release?
 Before I answer that question, let’s move forward in time to early 1999, when I saw the best video game publicity ever made.

 {% include figure.html type="art-png" figcaption="Strictly based on this ad’s sense of humour, I decided to buy the game." %}